-For the year ending June 30, 2023, State funding represented about 46% of the total General Fund revenue.
+For the year ending June 30, 2024, State funding represented about 56% of the total General Fund revenue.
 As noted above, the 86th legislative session did provide significant additional funding for school Districts by increasing the basic allotment amount and many other weighted funding components of the Foundation School Program.
 This change which took effect for the 2019-2020 school year was successful in shifting a portion of the financial burden back to the State budget and reducing the burden on the local property taxpayers in the support of our public schools.
+Since 2019, mandated local tax compression has continued to shift the responsibility for public school funding to the State.